Skip to code content (skip section selection)

 2. Object to the accusation upon the ground that it does not state acts or omissions upon which the Board may proceed;

-3. Object to the form of the accusation on the ground that it is so indefinite or uncertain that he can not identify the transaction or prepare his defense;
+3. Object to the form of the accusation on the ground that it is so indefinite or uncertain that the respondent can not identify the transaction or prepare their defense;

 4. Admit the accusation in whole or in part.

 (c) Written Notice of Defense.
-The notice of defense shall be in writing signed by or on behalf of the respondent and shall state his mailing address.
+The notice of defense shall be in writing signed by or on behalf of the respondent and shall state the respondent’s mailing address.
 It need not be verified or follow any particular form.